 Since 2007, FIPs have increased from 6 to more than 250.
 This growth comes from the sustainable food systems movement and an increased focus on humans’ negative impacts on oceans, where overfishing is the most severe and direct example.

-Most of the world’s best sustainable fisheries, as shown in Figure XXX by MarinTrust and the MSC , are located in developed nations.
+Most of the world’s best sustainable fisheries, as shown in the figure above by MarinTrust and the MSC, are located in developed nations.
 This figure also shows that most of the global FIPs are located closer to the equator in less developed countries.

 The geographical misalignment of sustainable fisheries occurs because less developed countries often need more institutional and scientific support than that required by ecosystem-based fisheries management.